bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/processes.md

 ### Might be needed

-- packagekitd - Package manager - two reports that it is needed when installing new software and mods
+- packagekitd - Package manager - two reports that it is needed when installing Klipperscreen and other mods

 ### Verified to be needed for normal printer operation: